BLMS Supplemental Guidelines

 Medical Excuse Procedure

 Injured or sick students should inform their teacher of their infirmity at the beginning of the class period.
-If the student does not have a note from a parent/caregiver or doctor, the teacher may allow the student to sit out of the activity, or send the student to the health room or PAWS Room.
+If the student does not have a note from a parent/guardian/caretaker or doctor, the teacher may allow the student to sit out of the activity, or send the student to the health room or PAWS Room.

-Students with a note from their parent/caregiver must provide the note to their PE teacher at the beginning of class and will be sent to the PAWS Room.
-Students with a parent/caregiver-note can be excused from class for up to 2 days.
+Students with a note from their parent/guardian/caretaker must provide the note to their PE teacher at the beginning of class and will be sent to the PAWS Room.
+Students with a parent/guardian/caretaker-note can be excused from class for up to 2 days.
 After 2 days, a doctor’s note is required to be excused from PE.
 The doctor’s note should be provided to the PE teacher and the Health Room.

-Nurse’s Office
+Nurse’s Office & The Health Room

 When it is necessary for a student to receive medication at school, the procedure below must be followed:

-• The health room cannot accept or administer any expired medications.
+- The health room cannot accept or administer any expired medications.

-• All medication must be in the original container labeled with the student’s name, name of medication, dosage, mode of administration, and current expiration date.
+- All medication must be in the original container labeled with the student’s name, name of medication, dosage, mode of administration, and current expiration date.

 Children with life-threatening conditions such as life-threatening allergies, severe asthma, diabetes, or severe seizures, are required to have an Individual Health Plan (IHP) and any necessary emergency medication in place before they start school.
 They will be excluded from school if the completed IHP and emergency medication have not been turned in and processed by the school nurse by the first day of school.
 If your child has an existing medical issue requiring an IHP and medication, forms were emailed to you at the end of the previous school year to be completed by you and your student’s licensed healthcare provider over the summer.
 A licensed healthcare provider is defined in (RCW 18.79.260(2)) as a licensed physician or surgeon, dentist, osteopathic physician or surgeon, naturopathic physician, podiatric physician or surgeon, physician assistant, osteopathic physician assistant or advanced registered nurse practitioner acting within the scope of their license.